 - Receiving useful feedback, as well as support and encouragement, from coaches and others (teammates, parents, friends)

-Athletes who play with coaches who gave frequent praise, technical instruction, and error-contingent encouragement significantly increased their self-esteem over the course of the season.
+Athletes who played with coaches who gave frequent praise, technical instruction, and error-contingent encouragement significantly increased their self-esteem over the course of the season.
 Coach feedback in terms of praise and information is positively related to self-confidence.

 Source 6: Coach Leadership

-- Believing that your coach is skilled in decision making and leadership in terms of running the team and program.
+- Believing that your coach is skilled in decision-making and leadership in terms of running the team and program.